Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Introduction

-It should be pointed out that our \textit{Generative Point Cloud Registration} framework can operate in both zero-shot and few-shot settings (with minimal fine-tuning samples), each providing valuable color information to enhance precision.
-Moreover, our framework is general and can be integrated with various 3D registration methods to enhance their matching accuracy.
-Experiments on 3DMatch and ScanNet datasets validate the effectiveness of our proposed method.
-To summarize, our contributions are as follows: \begin{itemize} \item We propose a new \textit{Generative Point Cloud Registration} paradigm, aimed at generating cross-view image pairs for both source and target point clouds, thereby providing rich color information for effective geometric-color feature fusion and improved matching quality. \item Unlike conventional single-image generation, we develop an effective \textit{Match-ControlNet} for matching-specific, pairwise image generation.
-It incorporates depth-conditioned generation, coupled conditional denoising, and coupled prompt guidance to ensure that the generated image pairs maintain {2D-3D geometric consistency} and {cross-view texture consistency}. \item Our \textit{Generative Point Cloud Registration} framework is general and plug-and-play.
-Benefiting from our effective \textit{zero-shot geometric-color feature fusion} and \textit{XYZ-RGB fusion} schemes, it can be integrated with various 3D registration approaches to provide free-lunch color information, enhancing their performance. \end{itemize}
+To summarize, our main contributions are as follows: \begin{itemize} \item We propose a new \textit{Generative Point Cloud Registration} paradigm, aimed at generating cross-view image pairs for both source and target point clouds, thereby providing rich color information for effective geometric-color feature fusion and improved matching quality. \item For depth camera-based 3D registration, we develop an effective \textit{DepthMatch-ControlNet} for matching-specific, pairwise perspective-view image generation.
+It incorporates depth-conditioned generation, coupled conditional denoising, and coupled prompt guidance to ensure that the generated image pairs maintain {2D-3D geometric consistency} and {cross-view texture consistency}. \item For LiDAR-based 3D registration, we introduce a novel \textit{LiDARMatch-ControlNet}, where we innovatively represent the 360$^\circ$ LiDAR point clouds as the equirectangular range maps to guide the generation of geometrically and texturally consistent panoramic RGB images.
+To the best of our knowledge, this is the first successful realization of LiDAR point cloud-to-panoramic image generation. \item Our \textit{Generative Point Cloud Registration} framework is general and plug-and-play.
+Benefiting from our effective \textit{zero-shot geometric-color feature fusion} and \textit{XYZ-RGB fusion} schemes, it can be integrated with various 3D registration approaches to provide free-lunch color information, enhancing their registration accuracy. \end{itemize}